Marcio-Marchiori/shark_attack/README.md

 This project had two main objectives:
 * Clean up the data to make it usable.
 * Find useful information within said clean data.
+* Answer the question: Why are shark attacks on the rise?

 ## Getting Started